solar-wallet/solar-faq/docs/guide/03-installation.md

 ![null](/images/ccc.png)

 6. Afterward, drag the Solar Wallet icon to the Applications folder.
-Follow the standard procedure to install Solar.
+Now Solar wallet is ready to be used.

 ![null](/images/screen-shot-2019-02-26-at-14.08.11.png)